Stacks-Fifth-Ave/GraceShopper/README.md

 # Stacks- fifth

-An eccomerece website specializing in high end shoe fashion.
+An e-commerce website specializing in high-end shoe fashion.

 Deployed at stacksfifth.herokuapp.com/